Jim Ross liked the ending to Smackdown Live's Battle Royale.

 "I can only assume that some fans were not pleased with the execution as I can't image how any knowledgeable fan would complain over using a 'draw' in a wrestling match to extend a storyline but that's merely my opinion.
 I had zero issues with the finish and it extends the storyline one more week plus it will positively enhance Luke Harper's creative value to WWE.I thought the dialog that was picked up from the referee's discussing the controversy was lacking and came off as not reality based plus, in hindsight, Daniel Bryan should have been in the ring much faster considering this match was going to award the winner the biggest booking that SD Live can offer any one at WWE's biggest event," wrote Ross

-The winner of the battle royale was suppose to go to Wrestlemania 33 to face the champion Bray Wyatt, a spot usually reserved for the Royal Rumble match winner.
+The winner of the battle royale was supposed to go to Wrestlemania 33 to face the champion Bray Wyatt, a spot usually reserved for the Royal Rumble match winner.
 Randy Orton who won the Royal Rumble match said he did not wish to challenge Bray Wyatt at Wrestlemania.
 Ross would also discuss the rest of this week's Smackdown and Kevin Owen's show opening segment on Raw.